bartekpacia/spitfire/README.md

 # Spitfire

+Top-down shooter about World War II planes I built when I was 15 years old.

-Top-down shooter I've built to improve my programming skills.
-The code is a total mess, I tried to refactor it but without a good result ;P
+The code is a total mess.

 Do with it whatever you want.